Giro Remedy X2 Review

 Giro claims the Remedy X2 is designed with aggressive all-mountain and downhill riding in mind.
 With ample, but not excessive, padding on the knuckles, outer back of the hand, and outer palm, the Remedy X2 is ready for whatever comes its way.
 The well-placed padding is made from Poron XRD, a lightweight and soft rubber compound that you barely even notice is there until you brush the bark of a tree at speed.
 The padding on the outer back of the hand is well placed to take an unexpected hit, as is the highly durable material covering it and the pinky finger pads.

-At $40 MSRP, these are on the expensive end of the spectrum for everyday mountain bike gloves.
-That being said, we feel the fit, features, and performance of the Remedy X2 is worth the price.
+At their suggested retail price, these gloves are on the expensive end of the spectrum.
+That said, we feel the fit, features, and performance of the Remedy X2 is worth the price.
 The unparalleled fit and comfort of these gloves, coupled with the features and protection they have to offer made this our Editor's Choice Award Winner.
 We loved it and we bet you will too.

 After hundreds of hours, thousands of miles, and ten pairs of gloves, the Giro Remedy X2 proved to be our favorite and took home our Editor's Choice Award.
 The combination of an incredible fit, useful features and comfortable well placed padding had us wishing we were riding in these gloves all the time.
 If we had to choose one pair of gloves for warm weather riding, the Remedy X2 would be it.